rafomiya/square-two/README.md

 ## Deploy

-​	Now that we have all setup, we can make the deploy.
+​	Now that we're all set, we can finally deploy.
 But before we do that, verify if all files containing sensitive data are on the `.gitignore`.
 After that, run:

 ```bash
 git add . # adding the files to commit